Skip to main content

 5. Enter the certificate name.

 6. Paste the primary certificate for the domain.
-It must begin with -----BEGIN CERTIFICATE----- and end with -----END CERTIFICATE-----.
+It must start with -----BEGIN CERTIFICATE----- and end with -----END CERTIFICATE-----.

 7. Paste the private key.
-It must begin with -----BEGIN PRIVATE KEY----- and end with -----END PRIVATE KEY-----.
+It must start with -----BEGIN PRIVATE KEY----- and end with -----END PRIVATE KEY-----.

-If you need to add multiple intermediate certificates, ensure that all certificates (the primary domain certificate, intermediate certificates, and root certificate) form a complete chain.
+If you need to add several intermediate certificates, ensure that all certificates (the primary domain certificate, intermediate certificates, and the root certificate) form a complete chain.
 The Issuer value of the primary certificate must match the Subject value of the first intermediate certificate, the Issuer value of the first intermediate certificate — with the Subject value of the second intermediate, and so on.

 10. Click Add.